okay-lol/Touhou-Set-Helper/README.md

 Anyway, if you're on Windows 10, just follow the steps below and hopefully it'll work.
 It might also work on Windows 11.
 If you're on MAC or Linux or something, then I'm very sorry.

-Step 1: Download and install miniconda.
-As of July 2024, you can use this link: https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links

-Step 2: Click on the dropdown arrow connected to the green "Code" button toward the top of the page.
+Step 1: Click on the dropdown arrow connected to the green "Code" button toward the top of this page.
 Click on "Download ZIP".

-Step 3: Extract the contents using WinRAR or 7-zip.
+Step 2: Extract the contents using WinRAR or 7-zip.
 The only ones you need are main.py, easy_widgets.py, the sprites folder, and setup.py.
 Put them all in the same directory somewhere.

+Step 3: Download and install miniconda.
+As of July 2024, you can use this link: https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links

 Step 4: Open the miniconda terminal.
 If "miniconda" doesn't bring it up, try "anaconda".